 - Experience in delivering care to children

 - Education, training, and license.
 Some states have licensing requirements for certain complementary health practitioners, such as chiropractors, naturopathic doctors, massage therapists, and acupuncturists.

-For more information, see Selecting a Complementary and Alternative Medicine Practitioner.
+For more information, see 6 Things To Know When Selecting a Complementary Health Practitioner.

 For More Information